 If you only have a day or two in Georgia’s capital and are wondering what to do, the answer is simple: explore the Old City.
 The area is jam-packed with architectural gems, scenic viewpoints and a few random surprises.
-In this Old Tbilisi guide, we’ll cover the main highlights you can see in a day, but you could also spend a lot more time exploring if time allows.
+In this Old Tbilisi guide, we’ll cover the main highlights you can see in a day, but you could easily fill up several in Tbilisi if time allows.

 The following guide will take you back and forth a couple of times between the east and west banks of the Mtkvari River.
 Taking the city’s geography into account, this is actually the most efficient way to tour the sites, and it should make more sense once you’re there.